novaku/indoquran-web/README.md

 ### Server Deployment

-The application can be deployed on various server environments.
-An automated deployment script is provided for streamlined production deployment.
+The application can be deployed on various server environments using our simplified deployment approach focused on the server.js file.

-#### Automated Production Deployment
+#### Simplified Deployment Process

-For quick and consistent deployment to production:
+For a streamlined, script-free deployment to production:

 1. Create a `.env.production` file in the root directory: